 - 19% religion

 - 18% sex; while only

 - 13% said mental health, with the topic ranking lowest out of a total 10 subjects.

 One in four of us will experience a mental health problem in any given year and yet Time to Change says these figures show that when it comes to employment the vast majority of people still feel unable to speak openly about their mental health with their line managers and even their close colleagues.
-Indeed, Aon’s recent Benefits and Trends Survey 2018 reported a 13 percentage-point rise in work-related mental health issues between 2017 and 2018, however it also found employers are investing more in proactive mental health initiatives.
+Indeed, Aon’s recent Benefits and Trends Survey reported a 13 percentage-point rise in work-related mental health issues, however it also found employers are investing more in proactive mental health initiatives.